MarcToussaint/robotics-course/docs/source/komo.rst

 are arbitrary.
 Thereby the structure is a network of configurations, where the objectives define couplings or cliques of maximal size k+1.
-Such problems are handled exactly the same way as path problems, namely by exposing a sparse graph structure to the solver.
+Such problems are handled exactly the same way as path problems, namely by exposing spare Jacobians and/or a sparse graph structure to the solver.

 Can I load an URDF?
 ===================